EnhancedNetwork/TOHE-Docs/FAQ.md

 ## How to install mod on mobile phones, tablets, and Apple

 Only Windows can install mods.
 If you have no Windows, you don’t need to worry, the Host-only mods such as TOHE, TOH, TOHR, TOHY, SHR, etc. are all compatible with the vanilla.
-You can find the lobbys of these mods to join and play.
+You can find the lobbies of these mods to join and play.

 ## You have been kicked by room

 It may be because the room prohibits sending messages such as forbidden words and reminders to start.
 Or ban players who are not logged in, have illegal nicknames, have been banned, and have Android systems.
 It may also be kicked out by EAC anti-cheat.
 If none of the above is true, you will be kicked out manually by the host or voted anonymously by other players.

-## You have been kicked by Among Us official anti-cheating
+## You have been kicked by Among Us' official anti-cheat

 The official Among Us anti-cheat system often treats mods as cheats and kicks you out of the game.
 This situation is unavoidable, and all Host-only mods have this problem.
 If you still want to enter this lobby to play, you can only contact the host to reopen the lobby.